cksystemsteaching/selfie/README.md

 make emu-emu
 ```

 Again, as mentioned before in the machine chapter, the command invokes selfie to load its own RISC-U machine code into two `mipster` instances *HW*, as before, and *OS*, for operating system, and then have *HW* execute *OS* and in turn have *OS* execute selfie without any further arguments.
 Now, selfie runs on boot level 2 and, again, just prints its synopsis and quits.
-Similar to *HW* before, it takes *OS* around 55k instructions to execute selfie.
+Similar to *HW* before, it takes selfie on *OS* around 55k instructions to do that.
 However, now it takes *HW* around 140 million (!) instructions to execute selfie running on *OS*.
-This is a factor of around 2.5k slower!
+This is by a factor of around 2.5k slower!

 The reason is that *OS* runs as `mipster` instance which interprets code and is thus slow.
 Yet logically, `mipster` already does in principle what an operating system does.
 It *isolates* the code *OS* executes from everything else that might be executing on *HW*.
 Selfie cannot tell the difference between running bare-metal on *HW*, as before, and running on *OS*, except for the increased boot level, and that is only because we chose to tell selfie about its boot level.